KahWee - Web Development, AI Tools & Tech Trends

 Bun's Native Glob API

-File searching was another area where Bun offered substantial improvements.
-I replaced complex recursive directory traversal with Bun's native Glob API:
+I replaced recursive directory traversal with Bun's native Glob API.

 Before (Node.js recursion):